-Whether you do your own accounting or outsource to a firm, it’s important to understand some of the basics of Quickbooks Online (QBO).
+Whether you do your own accounting or outsource to an accounting firm, it’s important to understand some of the basics of Quickbooks Online (QBO).

 A journal entry in QBO could be used for a few reasons, and this week, Tyler explains when and how to use journal entries to stay on top of your double entry accounting.